GlareDB/glaredb.github.io/introduction/installation/locally-cli.md

 Once a connection is opened to a cloud instance, all of its tables and data can be accessed while also being able to access local files.
-Furthermore, queries are optimized and partitioned to run using local compute and cloud compute.
+Furthermore, queries are optimized and partitioned to run using both local compute and cloud compute.

 ### Small-Scale ETL